 Whitehaven Beach is known as one of the best beaches in Australia and like many places around the world, claims to have the whitest sand known to mankind.
-To be fair the sand is pretty damn white and this beach is bloody epic, so we will let Australia do it’s little humble brag and claim to have the whitest sand in the world.
 The beauty of this beach is that is a bit out of the way, which means it isn’t too busy.
-Boats drop off tourists for day-trips as do helicopters with couples on tours.
+Boats drop off tourists for day trips as do helicopters with couples on tours.
 However, the best way to experience the whitest sand in the world is camping at Whitehaven Beach in the Whitsundays.

 CAMPING AT WHITEHAVEN BEACH

-The night we camped it was myself and my sister at our campsite and a couple of hundred yards away was another couple.
+The night we camped it was me and my sister at our campsite and a couple of hundred yards away was another couple.
 That was it.
-Just four of us on one of Australia’s best beaches.
-All of the tourists had left at sunset and no-one arrived til after sunset.
+Just four of us are on one of Australia’s best beaches.
+All of the tourists had left at sunset and no one arrived till after sunset.
 Camping at Whitehaven Beach was the ultimate way to experience not only Whitehaven Beach but the nearby Hill Inlet and the Whitsundays region.

 We did the adventure with Scampers Island Camping Transfer.
-It was perfect for a traveler like me who definitely doesn’t carry around a tent, cooler, cooking gear, and other camping essentials.
+It was perfect for a traveler like me who definitely wasn’t carrying my own tent, cooler, cooking gear, and other camping essentials.

 Transfer to and from Hamilton Island was handy for me in the purpose-built Scamper aluminum boat.
 However, you can also get the Scamper Island transfer from Airlie Beach, which is part of mainland Australia.
 For $40 on the first night and $20 for each additional night, they will rent you the tent and basic camping gear.
 You can check out the transfer prices from your destination and see what Scamper is all about on their website by clicking here.